- FFF Advocate:

 Christopher lost the ability to sit, crawl, walk and run.
 He lost the ability to eat and drink.
 He lost his ability to speak.
 The injury had also taken his sight and possibly impaired his hearing.
 After a few more days at Fairfax Hospital, Christopher was transferred to Kennedy Krieger Institute (KKI) for Pediatric brain and spinal cord injuries.
 After three months in KKI, Christopher was discharged to his parents’ care in Northern Virginia.
 He has continued with his rehabilitation through private occupational therapy, speech therapy, and physical therapy.

 Christopher has learned how to sit, crawl and walk again.
 His parents took his feeding tube out in July 2012 when he finally learned how to drink and eat solid food again.
 His vision seems to be miraculously improving, but he still has some issues with depth perception.
 His affectionate nature and love have returned.
 Although he has not spoken a word again since the injury, his mother remains optimistic that she will hear him call her “Mommy” again soon.

-Christopher received the first of two flu shots in November 2010; however, in December he got pneumonia and his parents were told that he could not get vaccinated with his second dose until the pneumonia cleared.
+Christopher received the first of two flu shots in November 2010.
+But in December he got pneumonia and his parents were told that he could not get vaccinated with his second dose until his pneumonia cleared.
 Time got away from his parents and they never brought him in for the second shot in the series.
 Now, every year, Christopher and his parents get vaccinated against the flu.

 - Share this Story: